Open for one new engagement · Q3 2026 Fractional CTO · Agency Mentor Berlin · Remote

 Agency business

 First agency.
 Voice tech, IoT, mobile.
 Amazon, HUGO BOSS, Daimler as clients.
-Learned how to ship — not how to run a business.
+Learned how to ship.
+Never figured out how to run a business.

 2017 — 20